Se habla español

 • Tire Size Adjustment Principle: When selecting a new tire size, a common approach is to increase the tire width by one size and decrease the sidewall aspect ratio accordingly.
 This maintains the overall tire dimensions.
 For instance, if you switch from your current tire size of 195/60R15 to 205/55R15, you’ll have a tire that’s 10mm wider and slightly lower in profile while preserving the same load index.

-• Online Calculation Tools: You can use online calculators to make choosing the correct tire size easier.
-They help simplify all the technical stuff.
+• Online Calculation Tools: Online calculators simplify technical details and make choosing the correct tire size easier.

 Considerations for Unsprung Weight